 Health & Medical Policies

-If an accident occurs that may require attention by a licensed medical professional, the parent will be contacted so that the child may be picked up and taken for medical treatment.
+- If a serious injury/accident occurs that may require attention by a licensed medical professional, the parent will be contacted immediately so that the child may be picked up and taken for medical treatment.
 Failure to pick up in a timely manner will result in dismissal.

-If a serious accident requires immediate medical attention, the staff will call 911, and then immediately contact the parent.
-Licensed medical personnel will decide on the appropriate action once they arrive on site.
+EMERGENCIES: If an injury/accident occurs that requires immediate medical attention, staff will call 911 then immediately contact the parent.
+Once licensed medical personnel arrive, they will decide on appropriate action.
 Parents will be notified if transport is required.